idioma.chat

 • Manual code review of widget HTML, ARIA attributes, and JavaScript event handling

-• Color contrast analysis using WCAG contrast ratio calculations
+• Color contrast analysis using WCAG contrast ratio calculations — ratios documented inline in the stylesheet at every themed surface

 WCAG 2.1 Conformance Table